 The Oakridge Middle School embodies the philosophy of The Oakridge School.
 By providing a challenging educational program with emphasis on the total development of each child, the Middle School prepares students for higher education and life.
 We, as faculty and administrators, believe in academic excellence, high moral and ethical standards, honor, respect of others, and the pursuit of knowledge as a life-long experience.

 The Middle School at Oakridge is divided into two separate divisions.
 The lower house (LHMS) consists of grades five and six, and grades seven and eight comprise the upper house (UHMS).
 Each division of the middle school has its own faculty, programs, and curriculum.The Middle School curriculum, in both the lower and the upper houses, provides sound instruction in all academic disciplines, exploration of the fine arts, and a strong physical education and athletic program.

-The UHMS curriculum includes: English, Honors English, Inquiry Based Design, Pre-Algebra, Honors Pre-Algebra, Algebra I, Honors Algebra I, Honors Geometry, Life and Physical Science, World Language (French or Spanish), Choir, Art, Drama, and Strings, as well as competitive Athletics.
+The UHMS curriculum includes: English, Honors English, Inquiry Based Design, Math 8, Pre-Algebra, Honors Pre-Algebra, Algebra I, Honors Algebra I, Honors Geometry, Life and Physical Science, World Language (French or Spanish), Choir, Art, Drama, and Strings, as well as competitive Athletics.

 The Middle School's college preparatory program is challenging and structured, yet always centered on nurturing the whole child.
 Our program is designed to help young people develop intellectually, physically, socially, artistically, and emotionally.

 Students in grades 5-8 utilize their devices to guarantee daily opportunities to connect, communicate, collaborate, and create.
 These results are evidence that the classrooms are innovative spaces where we enhance, engage, and empower student learning!

 An Oakridge student will be honorable, trustworthy, and respectful at all times.